Where to Start with Classic Books: Helpful Reading Tips for Beginners

 Why not try:

-George Orwell’s classic satirical novel Animal Farm is a sharp-edged portrayal of a group of mistreated animals who rebel and attempt to take over their farm.
+George Orwell’s classic satirical novel Animal Farm is a sharp-edged portrayal of a group of mistreated animals who start a rebellion.

-One of the greatest American novels of the twentieth century, Fitzgerald’s masterful The Great Gatsby is an intricate portrait of the extravagant Jazz Age.
+One of the greatest American novels of the twentieth century, The Great Gatsby is an intricate portrait of the extravagant Jazz Age.

 Pick an Easier Read